 About Dr. Maria Corley

 Her first CD, Dreamer, released internationally on Naxos, contains collaborations with then-tenor Darryl Taylor.
 Subsequent discs, on Albany, include a recording of the first twelve of African American composer Leslie Adams’s etudes for solo piano (seven of which she world-premiered) and Soulscapes, consisting of music for solo piano by African American women.
 Maria Corley’s recordings of selections from Valerie Capers’ Portraits in Jazz, included in Soulscapes, were featured in the HBO Family documentary, Kebreeya’s Salad Days.
 Her performance of Leslie Adams’s Etude in C sharp Minor is included in Timothy Greenfield-Sanders’s documentary, Toni Morrison: The Pieces I Am.
 She was featured twice in the 2020 African Composers London virtual concert series, once as a solo performer and once as a pianist/writer.
-Her recording Soulscapes 2 (MSR Classics), fearing music by Black women from all over the diaspora was released in November, 2021.
-Soul Sanctuary, a disc of her arrangements of spirituals and hymns, with Maria Clark, soprano and Ismail Akbar, cello, was released by Navona Records in February, 2022
+Soul Sanctuary, a disc of her arrangements of spirituals and hymns, with Maria Clark, soprano and Ismail Akbar, cello, was released by Navona Records in February, 2022.
+Her recording Soulscapes 2 (MSR Classics), consisting of music by Black women from all over the diaspora, was released in November, 2021.
+WRTI’s John T.K.
+Scherch included it on his list of 12 “don’t miss” classical releases for 2022.

-Dr. Corley’s undergraduate work was completed at the University of Alberta in Edmonton, where she studied with Alexandra Munn, a pupil of Irwin Freundlich.
+Dr. Thompson Corley’s undergraduate work was completed at the University of Alberta in Edmonton, where she studied with Alexandra Munn, a pupil of Irwin Freundlich.
 Maria Corley received both master’s and doctorate degrees in piano performance from the Juilliard School, where she was a student of renowned Hungarian pianist, Gyorgy Sandor.
-Maria Corley was the only pianist admitted into Juilliard’s doctoral program for the period of two years.
-She was also chosen to represent her alma mater in a tour of Central America, where she gave performances and master classes.
+The only pianist admitted into Juilliard’s doctoral program for the period of two years, she was also chosen to represent her alma mater in a tour of Central America, where she gave performances and master classes.

-Aside from being an accomplished pianist, Maria Corley is a voice actor who has done spots for Santander, University of Pennsylvania, Unisys, Suntrust and others, an award-winning poet, and an author.
-She has contributed to Broad Street Review, an online arts magazine, and blogged for Huffington Post.
+Aside from being an accomplished pianist, Maria Corley is a voice actor, an award-winning poet, and an author who has contributed to Broad Street Review and blogged for Huffington Post.
 Her novels include Choices (Kensington), Letting Go (Createspace) and More Than Enough (Kindle Vella).
 Her poems and short stories have appeared in Chaleur, Fledgling Rag, Kaleidoscope, Midnight and Indigo, and The Write Launch.

 Maria Corley is also half of Duo Chiaroscuro (with Sara Male, cello).
 Their endeavors include “Silence Optional” concerts for people on the autism spectrum, or others who can’t attend classical concerts because of difficulties with remaining absolutely still.